 Many thanks for taking the time to read this.
 Hit me up anytime on p.filichev@gmail.com to let me know what you think, ask questions, talk product, or say hi.

-In this case study, I will share my design process for creating an analytics dashboard for a compliance management platform.
-It will help property managers to oversee compliance workflow more efficiently and subsequently increase the compliance rate.
+Let me take you through my design process for building an analytics dashboard for a compliance management platform.
+This dashboard was designed to help property managers oversee compliance workflows more efficiently and increase compliance rates.

 Jones is an AI-driven platform that automates compliance management for vendors and tenants in the built world.